-School start times vary.
+School starts at 8:00.
 A student will be marked tardy if he/she arrives in his/her classroom after that time.
-Children who are tardy must report to the office to verify attendance and lunch.
 Parents are encouraged to have their children at school on time.
 Tardiness is disruptive to the educational process.
 Repeated tardiness can result in disciplinary action, such as detentions, or may require referral to the school psychologist.
 In extreme cases, tardiness can be considered educational neglect and requires school personnel to report such cases to an appropriate state agency.